-Make up a batch (recipe makes about 10-12 servings) and store in an air-tight container in your fridge.
+Make up a batch (the recipe makes about 10-12 servings) and store in an airtight container in your fridge.
 Zap for a few seconds or crumble up in a bowl with your fave non-dairy milk on top.
 Quick, light, filling, and nutritious!

 Find the recipe at My Darling Vegan.